 New York-based saxophonist/composer Elijah Shiffer plays and writes music rooted in the jazz tradition, while incorporating elements of contemporary classical music and traditional music from around the world.
 His New York City performance credits include Birdland, Fat Cat, Smalls, The Jazz Gallery, Cornelia Street Cafe, ShapeShifter Lab, The Iridium, Minton's, Smoke, and The Stone.

 Elijah's debut CD, "Unhinged", was released in April 2018 on OneTrickDog Records.
 The band on this recording, Elijah Shiffer And The Robber Crabs, is a quartet combining the influences of early jazz and avant-garde jazz.
 With the title track from this CD, Elijah won a Young Jazz Composer Award from the ASCAP Foundation.
 Elijah has performed with his own groups (which also include the Crown Heights Saxophone Quartet and Bearing Straight) at a variety of venues around NYC, from Silvana to ABC No Rio to Jalopy Theater to the Tea Lounge (now the Slope Lounge).
 The Robber Crabs have been playing approximately once a month at the Red Room at KGB Bar since early 2019.
 Elijah had a monthly gig in Bar Next Door's Emerging Artist Series, leading various trio lineups, in 2018 and 2019.
 He is a regular member of the Shrine Big Band which plays the first Sunday of every month at Shrine World Music Venue; he was a founding member and arranger of the Stephen Santoro Orchestra which played every Thursday at Swing 46 through most of 2019.
 Elijah also plays in Cecilia Coleman's big band, appearing in this band on some of vocalist Ronny Whyte's 2019 CD "Whyte Witchcraft"; Elijah's first performance at Birdland was this CD's release show in October 2019.
 Elijah was one of three featured composers on a big band concert at the Jazz Gallery in February 2020, part of the venue's Jazz Composers Showcase series directed by Miho Hazama.
 One small group Elijah plays in is guitarist Xander Naylor's jazz/metal quartet Sound Machine.
-Besides playing at several NYC venues with this band, he has toured with them four times, mostly around the Burlington, Vermont area, but also in Montreal, Quebec; Richmond, Virginia; and a few other places along the east coast.
-Xander Naylor Sound Machine's debut CD, "Transmission", was released in October 2018; another will be released in 2020.
+Besides playing at Threes Brewing, Trans-Pecos, Nublu, and other NYC venues with this band, he has toured with them four times, mostly around the Burlington, Vermont area, but also in Montreal, Quebec; Richmond, Virginia; and a few other places along the east coast.
+Xander Naylor Sound Machine has recorded two CDs: "Transmission" and "Continuum", released in October 2018 and October 2020 respectively.
 Elijah is also a member of the klezmer/jazz band Klazz-Ma-Tazz, led by violinist Ben Sutin; they have performed at several NYC venues including Cornelia Street Cafe, City Winery, DROM, and ShapeShifter Lab.
 Klazz-Ma-Tazz released their first CD "Tangibility" in September 2015, and their second, "Meshuggenah", in April 2018.
 Other leaders Elijah has performed with over the past four years include Nate Sparks, Antoine Drye, Dennis Day, Frank Perowsky, Sean Cronin, and Nicolas Letman-Burtinovic.
 From 2012 to 2016, he played frequently with vocalist Annette St. John on weekend brunch sets at Smoke.
 In July 2016 he played at The Stone in a large improvising ensemble conducted by Tyshawn Sorey.
 Elijah played on "Killer" Ray Appleton's last gig, at Minton's in August 2015; he also played at a memorial concert for Appleton at St. Peter's Church.
 Since early 2014, Elijah has been working for the jazz publishing company Second Floor Music.
 This company recently launched their updated website, jazzleadsheets.com; Elijah writes descriptions for songs on this site and is featured on a few videos on the company's YouTube channel.
-He has participated in the BMI Jazz Composers Workshop, and conducted compositions of his on the workshop's 2017, 2018, and 2019 big band concerts.
+He has participated in the BMI Jazz Composers Workshop, and conducted his own compositions on the workshop's 2017, 2018, and 2019 big band concerts.

 Elijah has participated in the Blank Space House Concerts, a series of performances in musicians' apartments around the city featuring mostly experimental and contemporary classical music.
 He has written for the chamber ensembles Xelana Duo, Tilted Arc, Du.0, and The Westerlies, as well as the Shrine Big Band.
 Elijah received honorable mention in 2017's inaugural call for scores by the composition collective ICEBERG New Music, with a piece he wrote for the ensemble loadbang.
 In 2014, he was commissioned to compose and perform a piece for the Hoff-Barthelson Music School's Contemporary Festival.
+One of Elijah's compositions was performed in the 2019 "A Very Small Consortium" concert at University of Wisconsin, Green Bay.
 In 2016, Elijah won the KCO (Klezmer Company Orchestra) Composition Award; this ensemble, based in Boca Raton, performed a composition of his at Florida Atlantic University.
 Also outside the New York area, Elijah was a member of the American Composers Orchestra's 2015 Jazz Composers Orchestra Institute, at University of California, Los Angeles.
 In 2013, he participated in the Banff Centre's International Jazz Workshop in Banff, Alberta.

 Elijah received both Bachelor of Music (jazz saxophone) and Master of Music (jazz composition) degrees from Manhattan School of Music.
 His teachers at MSM included Jim McNeely, Richard Sussman, Todd Reynolds, David Liebman, Donny McCaslin, and Steve Wilson.
 Other people Elijah has studied with include Barry Harris, Charles Davis, Jason Rigby, and Ed Palermo.